muiku/muiku.github.com/_posts/2012-03-10-how-to-use-html5-boilerplate-with-zend-framework.md

     resources.frontController.params.displayExceptions = 1
     resources.layout.layoutPath = APPLICATION_PATH "/layouts/scripts"

 Ouh!
 And don't forget to point site docroot to `public/publish/`.
-In Apache2 you can do this in this way
+In Apache2 you can do this in this way:

     <VirtualHost *:80>
         # ...